Pinky-Cat/pinky-cat.github.io/indexes/touhou-website-index.md

 | [Fumology](https://fumo.systems/) | A collection of fumo lore over the years | 🇬🇧 |

 ## Oneshot Posts

+Check out the variety of topics that people can connect to Touhou!

 | Name | Description | Language |
 | ---- | ----------- | -------- |